SJRyu/TabStyleWindows/README.md

 deved with VS2022, C++17, x64.

 ToDo: Make client window has no childwindow. just single windowing with custom visual objects.
-So, I need to build new object interfaces which reprent visuals and interact with inputs.
+I need to build new object interfaces which reprent visuals and interact with inputs.